Welcome to the Lincoln High School Career Center

 - Stumptown Speakers Series

-Consider creating your own half-day job shadow or 30 minute information interview with a non-family member to learn about an occupation or organization.
+- One-on-one Information Interview/Job Shadow (with a non-family member): Consider creating your own half-day job shadow or 30 minute information interview to learn about an occupation or organization.
 Start by asking friends, family, teachers, neighbors, etc. who they might know that works in your career field or organization of interest.
 Most people are happy to spend time with students sharing about what they do--all you have to do is ask!

 Be inspired by these job shadow stories of University of Oregon business students.